Azelphur/PokemonGo-CalcyIV-Renamer/README.md

 This script essentially blindly sends touch events to your phone.
 If a popup appears over where the script thinks a button is, or if your phone lags, it can do unintended things.
 Please keep an eye on your phone while it is running.
 If it transfers your shiny 100% dragonite, it's because you weren't watching it.

 # Usage
 Simply download the files, edit config.yaml for your phone, and run `python ivcheck.py`.
-Make sure you are using Python >= 3.5.
+Make sure you are using Python >= 3.7.

 # (probably) FAQ
+* It taps in the wrong locations / doesn't work
+...
+You probably need to edit the locations in config.yaml, it's configured for a 1080p phone.
 * It's going too fast for my phone
 ...
 This was developed and tested on a OnePlus 3T, so the script runs quite fast.
-You can slow it down by increasing the --sleep_short and --sleep_long arguments, which default to 0.7 and 1.5 respectively.
+You can slow it down by editing config.yaml
 * It's not pasting the pokemons name
 ...
 For some reason the paste key event doesn't work on some phones, use the --nopaste argument to fix it.
 * Can it do multiple phones at the same time